marinamadaras/CHIPxDeception/demo_scenario.md

 # Dialogue
 Here is an example dialogue:

 User: Hi

 System: Hi, John

 User: What do you recommend?

-System: John, how do you prioritize your values?
+System: John, that depends on what you find important.
+What do you prioritize?

 User: I prioritize security over work

-System: How about 'activity balance', John?
+System: How about the activity 'balance exercises', John?

 (Explanation: security relates to feeling comfortable and is associated with activities that can be done at home, such as balance activities done alone at home.)

 User: I prioritize family over security

-System: How about 'activity cycling', John?
+System: How about the activity 'cycling', John?

 (Explanation: the system infers that John should go cycling, as this can be done with family)

 User: Thanks

 System: Goodbye